brunosan/cv/index.md

 ## Working experience ##

 **Satellogic** (2017-)
  >[VP, Impact](http://www.satellogic.com).
-Vicepresident for Impact.
-Responsible for strategy and projects with Social and/or environmental primary objectives.
-Satellogic builds and operates high Resolution multi- and hyper-spectral imaging Earth Observation Satellites; and offer solutions based on advanced Data Analytics.
-As of 2017 we have 5 satellites operating in Space.
+Vice-president for Impact.
+Responsible for strategy and projects with Social and environmental primary objectives.
+Satellogic builds and operates high-Resolution multi- and hyper-spectral imaging Earth Observation Satellites; and offer solutions based on advanced Data Analytics.
+As of 2017, we have five satellites operating in Space.
 Based in Buenos Aires and Spain.

 **World Bank** (2015-2017)
  >[Innovation Labs and Office of the President](http://blogs.worldbank.org/voices/big-data-davos-year-later-delivering-innovation-value).
 Technical lead on bringing Big Data into operations across the Institution and clients around the World.
 Accelerator portfolio projects: 20+ projects, USD500MM+.
 Based in Washington DC.
+Currently, consultant to several projects.

 **Mapbox** (2013-2015)
- >Chief Scientist during 10-fold growth from series A to series B investment rounds, leading their scientific work across the company, specially on remote sensing and satellite, and supporting our international clients.
+ >Chief Scientist during 10-fold growth from series A to series B investment rounds, leading their scientific work across the company, especially on remote sensing and satellite, and supporting our international clients.
 [Mapbox](http://mapbox.com) is a full-service cloud-based mapping platform.
 Based in Washington DC and San Francisco.
+Currently, investor and advisor.

 **Global Adaptation Institute** (2011-2013)
  >Director of Science and Technology.
 Visiting Scholar at the [Environmental Change Inititative](http://environmentalchange.nd.edu/) (University of Notre Dame).
-Gain is a private sector led non-profit focused on resilience to climate change. [index.gain.org](http://index.gain.org).
+Gain is a private sector-led non-profit focused on resilience to climate change. [index.gain.org](http://index.gain.org).
 Based in Washington DC.

-**The National Academies on Science, Engineering and Medicine** (2010)
+**The National Academies of Science, Engineering and Medicine** (2010)
 > Science and Technology Policy Fellow.
 Advisory and Coordination setting the priorities framework of investment on Research (Decadal Survey).
 Awarded [Mirzayan Fellowship](http://sites.nationalacademies.org/PGA/policyfellows/index.htm).
 Project Management on: NASA decadal strategic recommendation, Crowdsourcing tools.
 Based in Washington DC.

 **US Naval Research Laboratory** (2008-2010)